 Entries to all races listed in the FIS calendar will be made by the GBS Office or by a GBS nominated cross country coach/representative.

 Only athletes selected by the Nordic Selection Panel will be entered into World Cup, Continental Cups, World Ski Championships and World Junior Championships events.
 The British Olympic Association is responsible for entries to European Youth Olympics Winter Festival, Youth Olympic Winter Games and Winter Olympic Games.
+The selection process for Major Events is detailed in the GBS Selection Policy which is published on the GBS website.

-You must complete your request to enter into a race 10 days prior to the Team Captain's Meeting ("TCM") on the first day of the event, not the specific race.
-If you have any queries in relation to your race entries, please contact raceentry@gbsnowsport.com or the appropriate coach or official within you discipline.
+To enter a race, you must send your request via email 10 days prior to the Team Captain's Meeting ("TCM") on the first day of the event, not the specific race.
+If you have any queries in relation to your race entries, please contact raceentry@gbsnowsport.com or the appropriate coach or official within your discipline.